 - Thank you Beth!

 Five miles may seem like a long distance, but spread out over an entire day and with some extra steps during a break or lunch, it's achievable for most people.
-Tracking your daily steps with a pedometer and recording them with 95210.org is very easy and will encourage you to reach your goal of 10,000 steps each day!
+Tracking your daily steps with a pedometer and recording them with my95210 is very easy and will encourage you to reach your personal goal or the optimum goal of 10,000 steps each day!

 If you're not reaching 10,000 steps yet, work your way up there!
 Some sedentary people only walk an average of 1,000-2,000 steps per day, and if this is you, set small goals each week and work on increasing your steps by at least 500-1,000 a week on your daily walks until you reach 10,000 steps every day!